 Brothers & Sisters:

-According to the current guidelines, Masses indoors can be at 25% capacity or 100 persons, whichever is less, socially distanced people.
-Saint Teresa can accommodate 26 people and the Church of the Nativity 45.
-Those attending are required: 1.) to wear a mask/face covering over your nose and mouth for the entire Mass, 2.) to bring your own hand sanitizer, 3.) to remain 6 feet apart from anyone who is not a member of your household and 4.) to observe any other required precautions.
-Pleased be advised there may not be sufficient room at any given Mass for all who wish to attend.
-You may not be able to sit in your accustomed pew or attend Mass at the time or place you wish.
-Your understanding and cooperation is appreciated.
-Thank you.
+Saint Teresa can accommodate 26 socially distanced people and the Church of the Nativity 45.
+Those attending are required: 1.) to wear a mask/face covering over your nose and mouth for the entire Mass, 2.) to bring your own hand sanitizer, 3.) to remain 6 feet apart from anyone who is not a member of your household, 4.) to refrain from mingling after Mass, 5.) to sign up for weekend Mass through the Sign Up Genius link below and 6.) to observe any other required precautions.